phpDocumentor/phpDocumentor/docs/PSR.md

 #### Description

 With the @return tag it is possible to document the type and function of a function or method.
-When provided it MUST contain a "Type" (See Appendix A) as to indicate what is returned; the description on the other hand is OPTIONAL yet RECOMMENDED in case of complicated return structures, such as associative arrays.
+When provided it MUST contain a "Type" (See Appendix A) to indicate what is returned; the description on the other hand is OPTIONAL yet RECOMMENDED in case of complicated return structures, such as associative arrays.

-An @return tag MAY have a multi-line description and does not need explicit delimiting.
+The @return tag MAY have a multi-line description and does not need explicit delimiting.

-It is RECOMMENDED when documenting to use this tag with every function and/or method.
-Exception to this recommendation are constructors, the @return tag MAY be omitted here, in which case an interpreter MUST interpret this as if `@return self` is provided.
+It is RECOMMENDED when documenting to use this tag with every function and method.
+Exceptions to this recommendation are:

+1. **constructors**, the @return tag MAY be omitted here, in which case an interpreter MUST interpret this as if `@return self` is provided.
+2. **functions/methods without a `return` value**, the @return tag MAY be omitted here, in which case an interpreter MUST interpret this as if `@return void` is provided.

 #### Examples

     /**
-     * @return integer indicates the number of items.
+     * @return integer Indicates the number of items.
      */
     function count() {
         ...
     }

     /**
-     * @return string|null the label's text or null if none provided.
+     * @return string|null The label's text or null if none provided.
      */
     function getLabel() {
         ...